ankithkumar08/120-days-of-python-coding-/README.md

 - **Learnings:** Enhanced skills in user input handling and character encoding concepts.

 ### Day 20:
-- **Question:** Write a Python program Find the ASCII value of a given character.
+- **Question:** Write a Python program to transpose a matrix.
-- **Solution:** Developed a program to input a character and display its ASCII value using the ord() function.
+- **Solution:** Used nested loops to swap rows and columns, creating the transposed matrix.
 [Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_20.py)
-- **Learnings:** Enhanced skills in user input handling and character encoding concepts.
+- **Learnings:** Enhanced understanding of nested loops and matrix transformations.

 ### Day 21:
-- **Question:** Write a Python program to display the month of a given year.
+- **Question:** Write a Python program to product of two matrices.
-- **Solution:** Created a program using the calendar module to show a specific month for a given year.
-[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_17.py)
+- **Solution:** Used nested loops to calculate the product of two matrices by iterating over rows and columns.
+[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_21.py)
-- **Learnings:**   Gained experience with modules and user input handling.
+- **Learnings:** Strengthened knowledge of nested loops and matrix operations.

 ### Day 22:
-- **Question:** Write a Python program to display the month of a given year.
+- **Question:** Write a Python program to find the HCF of two numbers.
-- **Solution:** Created a program using the calendar module to show a specific month for a given year.
-[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_17.py)
+- **Solution:** Used loops to calculate the HCF by checking divisibility up to the smaller number.
+[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_22.py)
-- **Learnings:**   Gained experience with modules and user input handling.
+- **Learnings:**   Enhanced understanding of loops and conditionals.

-*...
-Continue adding daily questions, solutions, and learnings as you progress ...*

 ## Technologies Used
 - **Programming Language:** Python